sidleerling/SQL-Project---Library-Management-System/README.md

-# SQL-Project: Library Management System
+# SQL Project: Library Management System

 This is a comprehensive **SQL-based Library Management System** project that simulates the key operations and reporting functionalities of a real-world library.
 The project involves the design, implementation, and querying of a relational database using **MySQL**.